Detection of a small shift in a broad distribution: Histograms

-The shift by $-57.8$ (from red to green in the online version of Figs.~\ref{fig_h5s1} and \ref{fig_h5s2}) exceeds now the binsize of $50\,$ns, while the noise of the histogram entries increases.
-By visual inspection it is hardly possible to distinguish a shift of all times from a statistical fluctuation.
-The analysis of the uniform distribution in section~\ref{sec_uni} suggest to display the tails of the distribution event by event.
-Using the empirical CDF this is done in the next section.
+Figures~\ref{fig_h5s1} and \ref{fig_h5s2} zoom into the leading and trailing parts of the departure times of Fig.~\ref{fig_2hf} (red online) and compare them with the shift by $-57.8$ of Fig.~\ref{fig_2h} (green online).
+The binsize is from $150\,$ns reduced to $50\,$ns, so that it is now slightly smaller than the shift, while the noise in the histogram increases.
+By visual inspection of histograms it is difficult to distinguish a shift of all times from a statistical fluctuation.
+The analysis of the uniform distribution in section~\ref{sec_uni} suggests to display the tails of the distribution event by event.
+Using the empirical CDF this is done next.